West Alabama Tigers: Football

 West Alabama's football team was first fielded in 1931 when the school was known as Livingston State Teachers College.
-However, intercollegiate competition for all the university’s athletics was not scheduled until seven years later.
+However, intercollegiate competition for all the university's athletics was not scheduled until seven years later.
 In 1938, they competed in four games against Marion Institute, Jacksonville State, Demopolis A.S, and Troy State, all of whom were local teams.
 LSTC finished the season 2-2.
 That year also marked the start of World War II which led to a decline in college enrollment across the United States.
-Therefore, LSTC fielded no athletic teams from 1942-1945.
+Therefore, LSTC fielded no athletic teams from 1942 to 1945.
 In 1944, Dr. William Wilson Hill became president of the university and instantly started recruiting students to enroll.

 After a three-year hiatus, the football team returned to action under the guidance of new head coach E.G McCollum.
-They opened their season with the first of many future match-ups against Mississippi College, which resulted in a 24-14 loss.
+They opened their season with the first of many future match-ups against Mississippi College, which resulted in a 24–14 loss.
 Also, that season, LSTC renewed its rivalry with eventual Gulf South Conference foes, Troy State and Delta State.
-The team concluded the season with a 6-3 record, and McCollum resigned to pursue a bigger opportunity elsewhere.
+The team concluded the season with a 6–3 record, and McCollum resigned to pursue a bigger opportunity elsewhere.

 Following two dismal seasons from 1947 and 1948, LSTC hired former University of Alabama star Vaughn Mancha as the fourth head coach in team history.
 Mancha at the time was only 28 years old with no prior coaching experience.
 The former two-time All-American had also recently completed his first and only season in the NFL as a member of the Boston Yanks.
-In Mancha's first season, he led LSTC to a 13-6 win over Florida State.
-The team also concluded the regular season 7-1-1, which at the time marked the best record in school history.
-LSTC would go on to the Paper Bowl against Jacksonville State, but JSU won 12-7.
+In Mancha's first season, he led LSTC to a 13–6 win over Florida State.
+The team also concluded the regular season 7–1–1, which at the time marked the best record in school history.
+LSTC would go on to the Paper Bowl against Jacksonville State, but JSU won 12–7.